 Advantages of invite-only Marketing strategy

-There are many benefits of launching an invite-only startup.
-The Main being that it makes your startup to brand as exclusive, top quality, private, etc. This makes the users feel that they’re a part of something that’s special, which is why exclusive invitations or offers.
+There are many benefits of launching an invite-only startup, the main being that it makes your startup brand itself as being exclusive, top quality, private, etc. This makes the users feel that they’re a part of something special.

 The invite-only marketing strategy can be effective when it comes to improving a product or service.
 Users acquired in beta stages are a lot more engaged with the service and also help in future development.
 These are the users who are willing to give you appropriate feedback on the application as well as to monitor their usage to test whether you have created a product that people want and achieve product fit.